Orlando, Florida Drug Crime Defense Lawyers Defending All Drug Cases

 The most important thing about that question, though, is considering if a person is a first time offender.
 What this tells a lawyer is that they had no prior law enforcement contact, and that's going to greatly help them at the end.
 Basically, it would be helpful if the person would qualify for the pre-trial diversion program, which, if completed successfully, would ultimately get the charge dropped.
 At the end of the day, the difference between what the statutory maximum is on the penalty, and what practically is going to happen, are two very different things.
 Of course, anything can happen.

 If you are a first-time offender, you may be eligible for a number of programs in which your charges could be dropped by the State or dismissed by the court.

 Contact Us Day or Night Call: (407) 228-3838

 Call or contact our Orlando drug crime defense lawyers to schedule a free initial consultation.
-We are available anytime, day or night.
+We are available anytime, day or night, to discuss the details of your drug charge.
 We accept MasterCard, Visa, and American Express.